Zaeem-Hassan/AI-Doctor-with-Vision-and-Voice/README.md

 Built with **Gradio**, **Groq Whisper**, **Meta-LLaMA 4**, and **Text-to-Speech**, this project demonstrates the fusion of **vision, speech, and language AI**.

+## Here is the demo link : https://youtu.be/QSvdgQov4xI

 ## 🚀 Core Features

 ✅ **Voice-to-Text** using **Groq Whisper API**